MatthewDiMarco/wikigame-ai/README.md

 ```
 python wikigame_bot.py <start_page> <target_page>
 ```
-Please note that <start_page> and <target_page> are the article names, NOT the URLs.
+Please note that <start_page> and <target_page> are the article names, not the URLs.
 The script will validate the articles automatically before commencing the game.
 For example:
 ```
 python wikigame_bot.py The_Doors Mathematics